FIFA 21 may be on its way, but that doesn’t mean we’re done with FIFA 20 just yet, and Career Mode still provides a way to keep the game fresh.

 Another already-decent CDM who can continue to improve is Sandro Tonali.

 The Italian starts FIFA 20 with a rating of 77, with especially impressive passing attributes including 81 short passing and 81 long passing Not to mention four-star weak foot and 77 physical.
 But the biggest drawing point for the teenager is his potential rating of 91.
 Tonali’s initial value is £16m but Brescia are tough negotiators.
-Around £19.8m should do it, maybe with a sell-on clause involved.
+Around £19.5m should do it, maybe with a small sell-on clause involved.

 FIFA 20 best CDMs to sign on Career Mode for £20m and above